shivanshyam79/Commercial_Website/README.md

             <li><a href="#account">Account</a></li>
         </ul>
     </nav>
     <section id="home" class="section">
         <h2>"Upgrade your business with cutting-edge IT solutions—secure, scalable, and reliable."</h2>
         <p>"Your success, powered by technology—custom IT solutions built for growth."</p>
         <button onclick="alert('Welcome to My Business!')">Learn More</button>
     </section>
     <section id="services" class="section">
         <h2>Our Services</h2>
-        <p>We offer a various services to enhance the experience of shopping and provide value-added benefits:</p>
+        <p>We offer various services to enhance the experience of shopping and provide value-added benefits:</p>
         <ul>
             <li><strong>Discounts:</strong> Get amazing deals and exclusive discounts on your favorite products.</li>
             <li><strong>Device Exchange:</strong> Trade in your old gadgets for exciting new ones at unbeatable prices.</li>